xinwenfu/VChat_GMON_SEH/README.md

 			<img src="Images/I3-2.png" width=800>

-        3. Notice that a Terminal was opened when you clicked "Open" Now you should see the program output
+        3. Notice that a Terminal was opened when you clicked "Open" now you should see the program output

 			<img src="Images/I3-3.png" width=800>
 4. Ensure that the execution in not paused, click the red arrow (Top Left)